 - SOC-2: While it also uses the SSAE-16 guidelines, a SOC-2 audit also reports on controls related to compliance with one or more the Trust Services Principles (i.e., security, availability, processing integrity, confidentiality and privacy).
 This makes SOC-2 the most sought audit by cloud service providers.

-- SOC-3: At first look a SOC-3 report delivers the same information as a SOC-2 report.
+- SOC-3: A SOC-3 report is similar to a SOC-2 report.
 However, two key differences are that a SOC-3 audit is written for a less technical audience and contains less details.
 While a SOC-2 report is used internally, a SOC-3 report can be shared publicly and is often posted at a company’s website.

-When used properly, the Cloud is a great tool that can lower your cost of ownership and streamline your operations.
+When used properly, the cloud is a great tool that can lower your cost of ownership and streamline your operations.
 To perform a proper analysis of cloud vendors, the SAE-16 and SOC seals of compliance provide reassurance.
-By looking for these certifications and reports, you’ll be able to properly asses companies and make a more informed decision.
+By looking for these certifications and reports, you’ll be able to properly assess companies and make a more informed decision.